pantheon-systems/documentation/source/releasenotes/2024-11-14-solr-module-8-1-x.md

 ---
-title: Version 8.2.0 of Search API Pantheon module released to address performance and Solr ore schema issues
+title: Version 8.2.0 of Search API Pantheon module released to address performance and Solr core schema issues
 published_date: "2024-11-14"
 categories: [drupal, action-required]
 ---

 Version 8.2.0 of our Drupal module [Search API Pantheon](https://github.com/pantheon-systems/search_api_pantheon/) has been released to address [performance and schema issue with Solr cores](https://status.pantheon.io/incidents/rv8bw0v6rbjy).
-We recommend updating immediately and checking the behavior of your site in a Dev or Multidev environment prior to deploy to Test or Live environments.
+We recommend updating to `8.2.0` and checking the behavior of your site in a Dev or Multidev environment prior to deploying to Test or Live environments.

 ## Critical fix: Solr core reload functionality